lehmanju/homeserver/Readme.md

 - Adjust `homeserver.bu`.
 I have a preexisting raid/lvm device that gets mounted at boot.
 - Run `make serve` to compile all config files with its secrets.
 It opens a local http server that FCOS uses to get the ignition file.
 - Boot your server from ipxe.
+- Once the server finished installing, kill your local http server.
 - `make clean` to remove your build directory.